 Grimskull: Find me the one who wields the Ring and bring that fool here to me

 Panel 5: Withered and decayed, hands shoot out of the ground at different spots but all from the mound.
 One holds a hatchet, another holds a six shooter, you can see some have the tattered remains of clothing.

 Grimskull: So that I can watch the human beg and quiver at my feet….

 Splash page of a collage showing Avalon in the bottom left corner who’s looking at his arms curled up in front of him, fist balled up, Josh is behind him on his feet, looking over what Nathan has become in disbelief on the right of him.
 In the middle of the page the mound gives away its dead warriors, Indian and Union soldiers, some few on mounts, most armed in some way.
 Their faces vacant and unfeeling as they reach out of the ground and at the viewer, an image of Grimskull looking down at them in a maniacal, threating, pose, the fingers of his left hand palm up are curled in front of him.
 He is also on the right side corner of the page (possible the moon on the top left with the silhouette cast in front of it blending down into the darkness of night, looking over all that is happening).

 Grimskull: Before I grant him the cold touch of Death.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Zack ColemanWrite a Review